rendichpras/rendiichtiar.com/README.md

 This project includes:

-- A public site (home, about, blog, contact, playground).
+- A public site (home, about, contact, playground).
 - A guestbook with replies and likes.
-- A full blog system with Markdown editing, tags, and scheduled publishing.
-- An admin dashboard to manage posts and incoming contact messages.
+- An admin dashboard to manage incoming contact messages.
 - Dark/light theme and bilingual UI (ID / EN).

 Built with Next.js, React, Tailwind CSS, Drizzle, and NextAuth.